DeepTempo/docs/docs/Advanced/finetune.md

 # Fine-tune Model

+To access fine-tuning features, contact support@DeepTempo.ai for activation.

 #### When to Consider Fine-Tuning

 Our baseline model provides robust performance across many use cases.
 However, fine-tuning can be beneficial in specific scenarios: